PageotD/articles/drafts/pso/particle-swarm-optimization.md

 - its best position
 - its best score

 To handle arbitrary n-dimensional space, we'll use a list of tuples which represents the bounds of each dimension of the search space: `bounds: List[Tuple[float, float]]`.
 Consequently, the current position, the best position and the velocity of each particle will be of size `n=len(bounds)`.
+The score and best score of each particle correspond to the value of the objective function at the current position and the best position respectively.
+The scores will be initialized to infinity.

 ```python
 import numpy as np